Morrissey Boulevard: MassDOT redesign commission

+In October 2024, the Columbia-Savin Hill Civic Association passed a motion of no confidence in the commission, and at an association meeting the next month, the association called on the commission to expand the scope of its work to include other infrastructure issues in the Morrissey corridor and to place a greater focus on improvements to Kosciuszko Circle, while a commission member presented a statement at the meeting calling on the MassDOT to more closely follow the law that created the commission and stated that their concerns would be presented to State Senator Collins.
+Also in November 2024, the commission held a public meeting where it presented updated budget estimates for the roadway redesign and flood mitigation proposals (excluding modifications to Kosciuszko Circle and the Beades Bridge) that expected the costs to range from $273 million to $352 million over a five-year period (with construction not expected to begin until 2029 or 2030), while the commission chair stated that the report deadline would probably be extended another 60 days and residents and individual commission members argued that the MassDOT should expand the scope of the commission to include the related projects.

 Property redevelopment

 In January 2008, Boston Mayor Thomas Menino appointed a 15-member task force to develop a 25-year master plan for the Columbia Point neighborhood with the Boston Redevelopment Authority (BRA).
 In January 2009, the BRA held public meetings for the Columbia Point master plan, and in June 2011, the BRA approved the 25-year master plan for Columbia Point with the support of the Columbia-Savin Hill Civic Association.
 In June 2012, members of the Clam Point Civic Association unanimously passed a motion declaring opposition to the construction of a billboard at the Expressway Motors Toyota car dealership at 700 Morrissey.
 In September 2016, Boston Mayor Marty Walsh announced that the Boston Redevelopment Authority would be renamed as the Boston Planning & Development Agency (BPDA) at a meeting with the Greater Boston Chamber of Commerce.

-In May 2018, the U.S. Treasury Department approved a request submitted by Massachusetts Governor Charlie Baker at the recommendation of the Walsh administration that the Columbia Point census tract, which includes the segment of Morrissey Boulevard north of Patten's Cove and the UMass Boston entrance, be designated as an opportunity zone under the Tax Cuts and Jobs Act of 2017.
+In May 2018, the U.S. Treasury Department approved a request submitted by Massachusetts Governor Charlie Baker at the recommendation of the Walsh administration that the Columbia Point census tract, which includes the segment of Morrissey Boulevard north of Patten's Cove and the UMass Boston entrance, be designated as an opportunity zone under the Tax Cuts and Jobs Act.
 In September 2022, Massachusetts Department of Transportation Administrative Law Judge Al Caldarelli ruled that a proposal by the Bay Colony Associates to convert a static billboard at the Boston Bowl bowling alley at 820 Morrissey into a digital billboard should be approved due to the removal of a billboard at 65 Tenean Street, and remanded the issue to the Massachusetts Office of Outdoor Advertising (OOA) after the OOA rejected the proposal the previous January.